 Stecoah Gallery is online at StecoahGallery.com.
 Shop dozens of hand-crafted items on your computer, tablet or phone; and even more products are coming soon.

-Funded by 21st Century Community Learning Center, the program will be offering Afterschool, Stecoah Theater Arts for Rising Stars (STARS) and Junior Appalachian Musicians (JAM).
-Enrollment is open now and will continue for the remainder of the year.
+Funded by 21st Century Community Learning Center, the program offers Afterschool, Stecoah Theater Arts for Rising Stars (STARS) and Junior Appalachian Musicians (JAM).
 More information.

 The Center is housed in a renovated schoolhouse in the tiny village of Stecoah, North Carolina in the scenic Western North Carolina mountains.

 Stecoah is about a half-hour west of Bryson City via US-74 West and NC-28 North – roughly midway between Bryson City and Fontana Dam.